idptools/dodo/README.md

 ### Installation

+If you are having any issues installing DODO, we have a few known potential install issues, so please keep reading this section!
+If you're having a problem that we don't have listed here, please let me know!

 **Note** - to install DODO, you first need to have cython and numpy installed.
 To install cython and numpy, simpy run:

 ```console